harshverma-git-hub/website/README.md

 # website
-I am made this website for scaling my skills in html/css.
+I made this website for scaling my skills in html/css.